2022 COVID-19 Safety Requirements

 - Come prepared to wipe down test drive vehicles after every drive (front seats, steering wheel, touch panels and buttons, and inside and outside door handles) and provide an alcohol-based hand sanitizer that contains at least 60% alcohol to every driver.
 See this guidance from the CDC specifically for disinfecting vehicles.

-- Only people within the same household should be in a test drive vehicle at the same time.
+- Only a dealer salesperson and people who live in one household should be in a test drive vehicle at the same time. (i.e. test drives are permitted, but without any passengers--aside from the dealership representative--unless they are from the driver’s household)

 - Practice hand hygiene frequently and provide adequate supplies for both staff and attendees.
 Wash hands often with soap and water for at least 20 seconds.
 If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.